VianneyMI/monggregate/docs/how-to/setup.md

 ## **Instructions**

 **1.** The first step is to **create an Atlas account** (if you do not have one already).
 You can do it [here](https://www.mongodb.com/cloud/atlas/register).<br>
 Simply fill the form and click on "Create your Atlas account".
-You can even sign up with Google.
+Alternatively, you can sign up with Google.

 **2.** Once your account is created, you will to **create a free tier cluster**.
 Click on "Build a Database" and follow the steps.<br>
 Select the M0 free cluster.<br>